PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 11:54:35
+Last updated: 2024-04-09 11:55:08
-Random Quote: I guess we all have things we try to hide.
-But they can't stay hidden forever. - Hannah Baker
+Random Quote: We all wear masks.
+We all pretend.
+Presenting a perfect illusion on the outside, while we desperately try to hide who we are on the inside. - Ángel